Bern4rdR/dia-homeworks/project/README.md

     - Grouping person: Will avoid if group size exceeds `social capacity`
     - Bartender: TBD
 - Grouping person
-    - Extrovert: Will do the same as extroverts based on `peer pressure threshold`
+    - Extrovert: will move towards extroverts to form a group with `ideal group size`
-    - Salesperson: TBD
+    - Salesperson: Will buy if other extroverts also buy based on `peer pressure threshold`
 - Bartender
-    - Extrovert: TBD
+    - Extrovert: may still seell above `drunk serving tolerance` if they are easily `charmed`
-    - Grouping person: TBD
+    - Grouping person: will only sell if they're below `drunk serving tolerance`
 - Salesperson
     - Introvert: TBD
     - Bartender: TBD